Pain au Levain

 • Join King Arthur baker Martin Philip and his family as they bake Pain au Levain together, start to finish.
 Watch Martin Bakes at Home — Pain au Levain now.

-• When baking in a Dutch oven or cloche you can either bake the loaf in the pot in a preheated oven or start baking in a cold oven.
+• When baking in a Dutch oven or cloche, you can either preheat the vessel in the oven and transfer the dough to the hot pot, or you can start baking in a cold oven (which will allow you to proof the shaped loaf directly in the vessel).
 Remove the lid after 20 minutes when baking in a preheated oven, and 30 minutes when starting in a cold oven.
 Overall baking time will be a bit longer with the cold start (more like 50 to 60 minutes).